Royal Troon Golf Club

 Accommodation near Royal Troon Golf Club

 This family-run 3-star property in Troon is a great value option on the southwest coast of Scotland.
 A small hotel with 32 rooms and easy access to Royal Troon and Prestwick Golf Clubs.

 The Albany Hotel

 A delightful Georgian terraced house dating back to 1764, the Albany Hotel is a friendly boutique hotel located in the heart of St. Andrews, with 22 guest rooms of different sizes and layouts.

 Trump Turnberry, a Luxury Collection Resort

-Trump Turnberry is a pure 5-star luxury situated on the stunning Ayrshire coastline.
-With two of Scotland’s best golf courses to its name and high-class facilities, Turnberry is perfect for relaxing in style after a day out on the course.
+Trump Turnberry is a 5-star luxury resort situated on the stunning Ayrshire coastline, with two of Scotland’s best golf courses onsite including the world-famous Ailsa Open Championship course.